martindevans/ClipperRedux/readme.md

 A fork of [Clipper](http://www.angusj.com/delphi/clipper.php) with changes to improve C# code style.
 The original clipper was ported from another language into C# and it shows!
 This fork improves C# code style, fixes some small bugs and adds Code Contracts assertions to try and catch more bugs in the future.

+The code in this repository is available on nuget as [ClipperRedux](https://www.nuget.org/packages/ClipperRedux/).